After a wildly successful debut event last year, the Ask Direct Fundraising Summer School is back.

 If you want to help shape the future of fundraising, not simply hear about it, then this is the event for you.

-Some of these amazing speakers are travelling from as far away as Canada and California to share their expertise.
+Some of our amazing speakers are travelling from as far away as Canada and California to share their expertise.
 Some have never presented in Ireland before.

-So if you’re hungry for success you need to be there.
-Places are limited, your potential isn’t.
+So if you’re hungry for success and not afraid to colour outside the borders, you need to be here.
+Places are limited.
+Your potential isn’t.

 “One of the most exciting fundraising conferences I’ve ever attended"